vasigorc/bash-utils/nix/README.md

 - [Mojo](https://docs.modular.com/mojo/manual/) doesn't have a Nix package.
 We could install it manually with Nix's `mkDerivation` in the future
 - A few typical Python ML libraries, like PyTorch, TensorFlow, or even NumPy I think is better to manage on project level via `conda` or `pip`

+### jvm.nix

+This module provides a JVM development environment with sdkman, coursier, and metals

 ## Updating Nix stable version

 Versions of the packaged software packages depend on the underlying "pinned" Nix packages version.